Moab, Utah: Transportation

 Prior to the construction of the railroad in 1883, Moab was a strategic place to cross the Colorado River.
 A toll ferry service across the river ended when a permanent bridge was built in 1911.
 This bridge was replaced with a new bridge in 1955, which was in turn replaced by another new bridge in 2010.
 The 1955 bridge was subsequently demolished.
 The highway that uses this bridge has been renumbered multiple times and is now numbered U.S. Route 191.

 Moab gained freight railroad access in 1962, when a spur railroad line (now the Union Pacific Railroad's Cane Creek subdivision) was built to serve the Cane Creek potash mine.
 Moab has never had passenger rail service, although the California Zephyr has advertised service to Moab in the past via stops at Thompson Springs (no longer a scheduled stop), Green River or Grand Junction, Colorado.
 Beginning on August 15, 2021, the excursion company Rocky Mountaineer began operating passenger rail service between Moab and Denver, Colorado, in the form of the Rockies to the Red Rocks.

 Bus service is provided by Salt Lake Express.
 There are a number of locally owned shuttle services that provide transportation to Salt Lake City and Grand Junction, CO.

-Air service is available at Canyonlands Field, with daily nonstop flights to Denver International Airport via SkyWest Airlines/United Express.
+Air service is available at Canyonlands Field.